 In 2017, Greenville Health + Palmetto Health merged to become Prisma — and became the second-largest employer in Richland County and one of the largest healthcare providers in the region.

 10,998 employees | Insurance services | Search jobs

 BCBSSC is the only SC-owned + operated health insurance carrier in the state and has a family of companies and affiliates also offering services to South Carolinians.

 The hospital in West Columbia delivers more than 4,000 babies each year and performs more than 25,000 surgeries.
 It was also named the No. 2 hospital in SC and is recognized as the No. 1 hospital in the Midlands, according to U.S. News and World Report.

 6,456 employees | Educational services | Search jobs

-The over 200-year-old university is the largest in South Carolina, and the nation’s number one first-year student experience.
+The over 200-year-old university is the largest in South Carolina and has been ranked as the nation’s number one first-year student experience.
 The university also boasts the country’s number-one ranking for international business via the Darla Moore School of Business.
 With its campus spread throughout the city, USC is the heartbeat of Columbia.

 This information is derived from the most recent data published by Central SC.